USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 4. Configure the C-shell script matching_surface.csh for the new project.

-5. Run the matching_surface.csh script to populate the AMET database.
+5. Run the matching_surface.csh (or matching_bsrn.csh, or matching_raob.csh)
+    script to populate the AMET database.

 *TIP: Name the directory of each new project the same name as the AMET_PROJECT